elmtree-askmo/cloudcannon-app/content/learn/medicine/how-do-ct-and-mri-images-of-hcc-typically-appear.md

 url: /learn/medicine/questions/how-do-ct-and-mri-images-of-hcc-typically-appear
 score: -1.0
 related_article1:
-    id: 118089
+    id: 118109
     title: >-
-        What specific features are looked for in PET-CT imaging of HCC?
+        What is the role of imaging in the follow-up care of HCC patients?
     subject: Medicine
-    url: /learn/medicine/questions/what-specific-features-are-looked-for-in-petct-imaging-of-hcc
+    url: /learn/medicine/questions/what-is-the-role-of-imaging-in-the-followup-care-of-hcc-patients
 related_article2:
     id: 118098
     title: >-